 Companies wishing to enter the financial market usually require permission to do so from DNB, for example in the form of a licence.
 Trust offices are not permitted to start providing trust services until they have been granted a licence.
 They can apply for a licence from DNB.
 We will then verify whether all applicable requirements have been complied with and whether the requested licence can be issued.

 In this part of Open Book on Supervision you will find a summary of relevant information on market access for trust offices.
 You will also find explanatory notes on the terms and statutory provisions that are relevant to market access and the licensing of parties operating as a trust office.

-The InnovationHub gives innovative businesses and existing market operators an opportunity to discuss regulatory issues directly with the supervisory authority, irrespective of whether they are subject to supervision.
+If you are an innovative financial services or products provider, you can visit the InnovationHub, a joint initiative of supervisors DNB and the Netherlands Authority for the Financial Markets (AFM), with any questions you may have about the applicability of rules and regulations.
+The InnovationHub offers innovative businesses and incumbent market participants the opportunity to discuss regulatory issues directly with the relevant supervisory authority, irrespective of whether they are subject to supervision.
 It aims to facilitate innovation in the financial sector.

 With questions you can always contact us.
 You can reach us in several ways:

 DNB Information Desk, open on business days between 9:00 am and 5:00 pm (0800 020 10 68 in the Netherlands, or +31 20 524 91 11 if calling from abroad).

 email@example.com (please state your name, address and telephone number)